Potato: Spread

 Following the Spanish conquest of the Inca Empire, the Spanish introduced the potato to Europe in the second half of the 16th century as part of the Columbian exchange.
 The staple was subsequently conveyed by European mariners (possibly including the Russian-American Company) to territories and ports throughout the world, especially their colonies.
 European and colonial farmers were slow to adopt farming potatoes.
-However, after 1750, they became an important food staple and field crop and played a major role in the European 19th century population boom.
+After 1750, they became an important food staple and field crop and played a major role in the European 19th century population boom.
 According to conservative estimates, the introduction of the potato was responsible for a quarter of the growth in Old World population and urbanization between 1700 and 1900.
-However, lack of genetic diversity, due to the very limited number of varieties initially introduced, left the crop vulnerable to disease.
+Lack of genetic diversity, due to the very limited number of varieties initially introduced, left the crop vulnerable to disease.
 In 1845, a plant disease known as late blight, caused by the fungus-like oomycete Phytophthora infestans, spread rapidly through the poorer communities of western Ireland as well as parts of the Scottish Highlands, resulting in the crop failures that led to the Great Irish Famine.

 The International Potato Center, based in Lima, Peru, holds 4,870 types of potato germplasm, most of which are traditional landrace cultivars.
 In 2009, a draft sequence of the potato genome was made, containing 12 chromosomes and 860 million base pairs, making it a medium-sized plant genome.

 It had been thought that most potato cultivars derived from a single origin in southern Peru and extreme Northwestern Bolivia, from a species in the S. brevicaule complex.
 DNA analysis however shows that more than 99% of all current varieties of potatoes are direct descendants of a subspecies that once grew in the lowlands of south-central Chile.

 Most modern potatoes grown in North America arrived through European settlement and not independently from the South American sources.
-At least one wild potato species, S. fendleri, occurs in North America; it is used in breeding for resistance to a nematode species that attacks cultivated potatoes.
-A secondary center of genetic variability of the potato is Mexico, where important wild species that have been used extensively in modern breeding are found, such as the hexaploid S. demissum, used as a source of resistance to the devastating late blight disease (Phytophthora infestans).
+At least one wild potato species, Solanum fendleri, occurs in North America; it is used in breeding for resistance to a nematode species that attacks cultivated potatoes.
+A secondary center of genetic variability of the potato is Mexico, where important wild species used extensively in modern breeding are found, such as the hexaploid S. demissum, used as a source of resistance to the devastating late blight disease (Phytophthora infestans).
 Another relative native to this region, Solanum bulbocastanum, has been used to genetically engineer the potato to resist potato blight.
 Many such wild relatives are useful for breeding resistance to P. infestans.

 Little of the diversity found in Solanum ancestral and wild relatives is found outside the original South American range.
 This makes these South American species highly valuable in breeding.
 The importance of the potato to humanity is recognised in the United Nations International Day of Potato, to be celebrated on 30 May each year, starting in 2024.